-The previous sections of this chapter focused on a Growth & Land Use Vision for the Ames urbanized area of 2040.
-The growth section established basic principles and identified the planned growth areas necessary to meet the emerging needs for the next twenty plus years, accommodating population growth of about 15.000 people.
+The previous sections of this element focused on a Growth & Land Use Vision for the Ames urbanized area of 2040.
+The growth section established basic principles and identified the planned growth areas necessary to meet the emerging needs for the next twenty plus years, accommodating population growth of about 15,000 people.
 The land use section presented basic guiding principles and a future land use plan for 2040, based largely on character and function-based development categories, along with goals, policies, and actions for each category.

 Much of the land area covered by the land use plan is built up and within the corporate limits, but realization of the growth plan will require significant annexations to expand the urbanized area of Ames.
-In addition to annexation policies.
-Ames maintains a twomile extraterritorial subdivision jurisdiction and cooperative planning area, consisting largely of open space and agricultural uses, with some built up rural development areas, such as northeast of Ames.
-This "Urban Fringe" area was the subject of a cooperative planning effort completed in 2006 that involved the cities of Ames and Gilbert and Boone and Story Counties This section is intended to address annexation of growth areas and provide an updated policy framework to the 2006 document.
+In addition to annexation policies, Ames maintains a two-mile extraterritorial subdivision jurisdiction and cooperative planning area, consisting largely of open space and agricultural uses, with some built up rural development areas, such as northeast of Ames.